 - Local BPJS insurance: ~$15/month (requires KITAS, limited coverage)

-Critical: Make sure your insurance covers medical evacuation.
-For serious issues, you'll want to get to Singapore or Australia—evacuation can cost $50,000+ without insurance.
+Important: make sure your insurance covers medical evacuation.
+For anything serious, you'll want to get to Singapore or Australia.
+Evacuation can run $50,000+ without cover.

 - Coworking spaces: 50-100 Mbps (reliable)